 (1) The Demarcation Criteria Used to Justify Methodological Naturalism as a Normative Principle of Scientific Reasoning Have Been Discredited.
-Judge Overton's adoption of Ruse's criteria was widely criticized by other philosophers of science for "canonizing a false stereotype of science."
-As Appendix A (pp. 23-27) explains, philosophers of science have generally abandoned attempts to define science using "demarcation" criteria of the type promulgated in McLean.23 Many well established scientific theories lack some of the presumably necessary features of "true science" (e.g., falsifiability, observability, use of law-like explanation, etc.), while many poorly supported, disreputable, or "crank" ideas meet some of these same criteria.
+Judge Overton's adoption of Ruse's criteria was widely criticized by other philosophers of science for "canonizing a false stereotype of science."26 Philosophers of science have generally abandoned attempts to define science using "demarcation" criteria of the type promulgated in McLean.27 Many well established scientific theories lack some of the presumably necessary features of "true science" (e.g., falsifiability, observability, use of law-like explanation, etc.), while many poorly supported, disreputable, or "crank" ideas meet some of these same criteria.